interstellar/zkvm/spec/ZkVM.md

     0 == -P + L + f(L, R)·B
     ```
 4. Adds the statement to the deferred point operations.
-5. Replaces the contract’s predicate with `R` and leaves the contract on stack.
+5. Replaces the contract’s predicate with `R` and pushes the contract back onto the stack.

 Fails if the top two items are not valid [points](#point),
 or if the third from the top item is not a [contract](#contract-type).